Paddling Centre open by appointment, Outdoor Store in Town open daily

 Our vision was simple: to share our love of paddling, camping and the near wilderness of Georgian Bay with others.
 For over 34 years, paddlers of all ages have experienced the joy of paddling with the Squall in the 30,000 Islands – the largest freshwater island archipelago in the world.
 Our paddling grounds are part of the Georgian Bay Biosphere Reserve – a designated UNESCO World Heritage Site and home to white pines, glacier smooth granite and the sparkling waters of Georgian Bay.

-Now after 35 years we are closing the doors on our Paddling Centre.
+Now after 36 years we will continue with somewhat smaller sails at the Paddling Centre ~ by appointment only.
 Those years went by in a heartbeat, and every part of what we did happened because of a dedicated, talented staff who were truly the ones that kept the ship sailing.
 This isn’t empty platitude, rather the gospel truth.
 We just wouldn’t have made it without all of them pitching in.

 Outer Islands Project

 The Outer Islands Project (OIP) is a stewardship initiative to maintain and restore well or overused campsites on offshore, Crown Land islands of Georgian Bay.
 Here’s Jordan installing a new ‘thunder box’ on one of the islands.
 OIP is a joint initiative in conjunction with other community partners.
 However, it’s not publicly funded, so we rely on lovers of the Bay to donate to the project.
 If you love the Bay, please help by donating to keep the islands in good shape so they can be enjoyed by all for generations to come!

 We’re super proud of the White Squall staff family.
 We’re dedicated to developing first rate guides who are leaders in the field.
 The result is outstanding staff who bring a wide variety of life experiences to their leadership.
 Learn a little more about the faces of White Squall.